jesuscbm/super-palo-bros/README.md

 Needs the [LÖVE](https://love2d.org/) framework.

-Map is written in the map.txt file. # indicates a brick block.
+Map is written in the map.txt file. # indicates a brick block. o indicates an enemy. $ indicates the player.

 Run `love .` in the terminal.